TrudeEH/web/content/notes/linux/index.md

 #### Install a Desktop Environment

 Debian's installer offers the possibility to install a desktop environment, which comes with a collection of programs and tooling selected by the Debian team.
 Although these are good options, the default selection is meant to be ready "out of the box", for any use-case.
 These *metapackages* include an office suite, games, language support, and many other programs, some of which you might not need.
-To set up a more minimal installation, one can skip installing a desktop environment and only select the `standard system utilities`:
+To set up a more minimal installation, skip installing a desktop environment and only select the `standard system utilities`:

 ![debian-software-selection](debian-software-selection.png)
 Then, after the installation finishes, install your preferred desktop environment.
 For GNOME, as an example, run: